 - Complete three Project Benefits Questionnaires that correspond to three main intervals in the Agreement: (1) Kick-off Meeting Benefits Questionnaire; (2) Mid-term Benefits Questionnaire; and (3) Final Meeting Benefits Questionnaire. - Provide all key assumptions used to estimate projected benefits, including targeted market sector (e.g., population and geographic location), projected market penetration, baseline and projected energy use and cost, operating conditions, and emission reduction calculations.
-Examples of information that may be requested in the questionnaires include: - For Product Development Projects and Project Demonstrations: - Published documents, including date, title, and periodical name. - Estimated or actual energy and cost savings, and estimated statewide energy savings once market potential have been realized.
-Identify all assumptions used in the estimates. - Greenhouse gas and criteria emissions reductions. - Other non-energy benefits such as reliability, public safety, lower operational cost, environmental improvement, indoor environmental quality, and societal benefits. - A discussion of project product downloads from websites, and publications in technical journals. - A comparison of project expectations and performance.
-Discuss whether the goals and objectives of the Agreement have been met and what improvements are needed, if any. - Additional Information for Product Development Projects: - Outcome of product development efforts, such copyrights and license agreements. - ✓ Units sold or projected to be sold in California and outside of California. - Total annual sales or projected annual sales (in dollars) of products developed under the Agreement. - Investment dollars/follow-on private funding as a result of Energy Commission funding. - ✓ Patent numbers and applications, along with dates and brief descriptions. - Additional Information for Product Demonstrations: - \checkmark Outcome of demonstrations and status of technology. - ✓ Number of similar installations. - ✓ Jobs created/retained as a result of the Agreement. - For Information/Tools and Other Research Studies: - Outcome of project. - Published documents, including date, title, and periodical name.
+Examples of information that may be requested in the questionnaires include: - For Product Development Projects and Project Demonstrations: - Published documents, including date, title, and periodical name. - Estimated or actual energy and cost savings, and estimated statewide energy savings once market potential has been realized.
+Identify all assumptions used in the estimates. - Greenhouse gas and criteria emissions reductions. - Other non-energy benefits such as reliability, public safety, lower operational cost, environmental improvement, indoor environmental quality, and societal benefits. - Data on potential job creation, market potential, economic development, and increased state revenue as a result of the project. - A discussion of project product downloads from websites, and publications in technical journals. - A comparison of project expectations and performance.
+Discuss whether the goals and objectives of the Agreement have been met and what improvements are needed, if any. - Additional Information for Product Development Projects: - Outcome of product development efforts, such copyrights and license agreements. - Units sold or projected to be sold in California and outside of California. - Total annual sales or projected annual sales (in dollars) of products developed under the Agreement. - Investment dollars/follow-on private funding as a result of Energy Commission funding. - Patent numbers and applications, along with dates and brief descriptions. - Additional Information for Product Demonstrations: - Outcome of demonstrations and status of technology. - Number of similar installations. - Jobs created/retained as a result of the Agreement. - o For Information/Tools and Other Research Studies:

-- A discussion of policy development.
-State if the project has been cited in government policy publications or technical journals, or has been used to inform regulatory bodies. - The number of website downloads. - An estimate of how the project information has affected energy use and cost, or has resulted in other non-energy benefits. - An estimate of energy and non-energy benefits. - A discussion of project product downloads from websites, and publications in technical journals. - A comparison of project expectations and performance.
+- Outcome of project. - Published documents, including date, title, and periodical name. - A discussion of policy development.
+State if the project has been cited in government policy publications or technical journals, or has been used to inform regulatory bodies. - The number of website downloads. - An estimate of how the project information has affected energy use and cost, or have resulted in other non-energy benefits. - An estimate of energy and non-energy benefits. - Data on potential job creation, market potential, economic development, and increased state revenue as a result of project. - A discussion of project product downloads from websites, and publications in technical journals. - A comparison of project expectations and performance.
 Discuss whether the goals and objectives of the Agreement have been met and what improvements are needed, if any. - Respond to CAM questions regarding responses to the questionnaires.